varunkumardev/amitmerchant1990.github.io/_posts/2020-07-10-proposed-named-arguments-php.md

 categories: [PHP]
 ---

-*Update: Named parameters has been accepted to be included in PHP 8.
+*Update: Named parameters have been accepted to be included in PHP 8.
 A 2/3 majority in voting from members was required and it got the required votes!
 Here's [the RFC](https://wiki.php.net/rfc/named_params) that got accepted.*

 <hr>